Design Your Home

 Conclusion

-How lines fill a room will tremendously affect the space’s look and feel.
-You need to strike the right balance and incorporate the desired style through your lines.
-You can also combine different types of lines within your design scheme to make a room interesting.
+How lines fill rooms tremendously affects space look and feel.
+Strike the right balance and incorporate desired styles through strategic line usage.
+Combine different line types within design schemes to make rooms interesting and engaging.